SpokaneTech/spug_20250318/README.md

 # spug_20250318
-repo for Spokane Python User Group teetup on March 18, 2025
+repo for Spokane Python User Group meetup on March 18, 2025